obzerving/hlines/README.md

 Copy hlines.inx and hlines.py into your Inkscape user extensions directory.
 Where is that?
 Open Inkscape and go to the System section of the Preferences menu (Edit --> Preferences --> System).
 You will find a User extensions item containing the path to your user extensions directory.

-NOTE: As of this time, this extension works under Inkscape 1.0, but not the 1.1 release candidate.
-However, it will work on 1.1 (and above) by commenting out line 45 of hlines.py and uncommenting line 46.
+NOTE: As of this time, this extension works under Inkscape version 1.02 and above, but not version 1.0.
+However, it will work on 1.0 by commenting out line 46 of hlines.py and uncommenting line 45.